-The BCA assumes that 15.2 % of the visitors using the Urban Wilderness based on the 2020 UT Urban Wilderness visitor counts at Baker Creek adjacent to the proposed Reconnecting Knoxville project.
+The BCA assumes that 15.2 % of the visitors using the Urban Wilderness (pedestrian) based on the 2020 UT Urban Wilderness visitor counts at Baker Creek connect to the proposed Reconnecting Knoxville project.
 This equates to 6.57 daily pedestrian trips using both the Urban Wilderness trail and the Reconnect Knoxville project to access recreation and shopping opportunities referenced in the Howard Baker Report.
+This conservative assumption doesn't include how many induced pedestrian trips from the Downtown areas will use the project to access the Urban Wilderness and will likely be much more than 6.57 trips a day.